xentixar/workflow-manager/README.md

 ### Include Parent

-Determine whether parent states should be included with child states in select options:
+Determine whether parent states should be included with child states in select options.
+When enabled, users can transition back to previous states:

 ```php
 'include_parent' => true,